-The Steiger Tractor Company was born in 1957 when John Steiger, along with his sons Douglas and Maurice, built a tractor in their dairy barn.
-Weighing 15,000 pounds and powered by a 238 horsepower Detriot Diesel engine, this tractor was designed to meet the need for a high horsepower tractor that was not being met by the major manufacturers of the time.
-The tractor proved successful, and soon the Steigers were building more tractors on their farm.
+The Steiger Tractor Company built large four-wheel drive tractors in the US Midwest.
+Steiger started in 1957 when John Steiger built a tractor in their dairy barn.
 By 1969, 126 tractors had been built on the farm when Steiger incorporated and moved into a new factory in Fargo, North Dakota.
 Steiger grew steadily until the early 1980s, when a struggling farm economy forced the company into bankruptcy.
 In 1986, Steiger was purchased by Tenneco, the parent of Case-International.
-Steiger built tractors under both brands, and both red and green paint schemes, until 1990 when the green Steiger brand was dropped (although it returned in 1995 on red Case-IH tractors).
+Steiger built tractors under both brands until 1990 when the green Steiger tractors were dropped.
+Today, Case IH uses the Steiger name on its large four-wheel drive and Quadtrack tractors.

 CaseIH - official site